Triaxial Schwarzschild Models of Brightest Cluster Galaxies with Long-Slit LBT Data: Comments on individual galaxies

 \item \textbf{A399:} \\ A $\sim$30$^\circ$ twist is present, and nearly all deprojections are triaxial.
 No rotation is detected.
 In contrast to most galaxies, $\sigma$ does not increase in the outskirts, and h$_4$ decreases at large radii.
 The MJ45 slit is omitted due to suspected incorrect orientation. \citet{Oegerle91} report $\sigma_0 = 230 \pm 30$ km/s, while we find $\sigma_0 = 265 \pm 10$ km/s.
 The galaxy is an outlier in the \mbh-r$_\text{core}$ relation (with a smaller BH), has a very large $\Gamma$ = 14.2, and a flat, nearly prolate triaxial DM halo.
 Finally, the galaxy is only mildly tangential ($\beta_\mathrm{min} = -0.15$) inside the core. \\

-\item \textbf{A592:} \\ The noisy profiles suggest that this galaxy is not fully relaxed.
+\item \textbf{A592:} \\ The noisy profiles suggest that this galaxy is not fully relaxed, and the core size estimate should be treated with caution.
 It exhibits a $\sim$30$^\circ$ twist and a significant ellipticity gradient, which complicates the deprojection and leads us to truncate it at r = 40 kpc.
 The best-fit model is triaxial with $p(r) \sim 0.9$, while $q(r) \sim 0.5$ in the centre, then rises up to 0.8 at 3 kpc before dropping to 0.3 at large radii. \\ The central velocity dispersion is very low ($\sigma_0 \sim$ 210 km/s) and begins increasing from $\sim$2".
 The LOSVDs become asymmetric (h$_3 \lesssim$ –0.1) beyond 4". h$_4$ remains slightly negative at all radii, and no significant rotation is detected.
 We mask contaminants along MN and MJ45 and model kinematics only out to 5".
 This galaxy is an outlier in the \mbh–r$_\mathrm{b}$ relation, with the core radius overpredicting \mbh\,by a factor of 2.
 The DM halo is prolate and among the flattest in the sample (p$_\mathrm{DM}$ = q$_\mathrm{DM}$ = 0.4). \\

 \item \textbf{A634:} \\ The galaxy is quite round in the center ($\varepsilon \sim$ 0.1), flattens to $\varepsilon \sim$ 0.3 at 10", and becomes round again at larger radii.
 The PA is constant until 30", beyond which a significant 25$^\circ$ twist is seen.
 It has HST photometry (GO program 8683, P.I. van der Marel). \\ The photometry is well recovered, with the ellipticity bump explainable via $p(r)$, $q(r)$, or both, depending on orientation.
 Most models are mildly triaxial, though the best-fit becomes oblate beyond 10 kpc. \\ The galaxy was re-observed in 2025 with MODS due to corrupted acquisition files, preventing accurate PSF measurement. $\sigma$ is nearly constant at all radii ($\sigma_0 \sim$ 270 km/s). h$_4$ fluctuates around 0, and no rotation is detected in any slit. \\ Both halves show tangential anisotropy at all radii, with $\beta_\mathrm{min}$ = [–0.8, –0.35] despite the small core and the lack of a particularly massive BH.
 The DM halo is triaxial. \\